Yellow Bird (Walla Walla leader)

-Piupiumaksmaks (alternatively spelled Peo-peo-mox-mox or Peopeomoxmox; 1800 – 1855) was head chief of the Walla Walla tribe and son to the preceding chief Tumatapum.
+Piupiumaksmaks (alternatively spelled Peo-peo-mox-mox or Peopeomoxmox; c.
+1800 – 1855) was head chief of the Walla Walla tribe and son to the preceding chief Tumatapum.
 His name meant Yellow Bird, but it was often mistranslated as Yellow Serpent by Europeans.

 Accounts

 While residing at Fort Hall, Jason Lee was greeted by Yellow Bird who presented the missionary with two horses after a test of his medical skills.
 Yellow Bird later brought his eldest son, Toayahnu, to be educated at the Methodist Mission, who was christened after Elijah Hedding.

 Late in 1844, Yellow Bird organised the first Walla Walla expedition, with around 40 Walla Walla, Nez Perce and Cayuse men in addition to their families, reached New Helvetia to trade for cattle.
 After capturing horses that had been previously stolen an altercation arose with one of Sutter's employees, ending with the death of Toayahnu.

 Isaac Stevens met Yellow Bird while headed east to chart a path for a Pacific railway in 1853, finding the chief to have a "dignified manner".
 Yellow Bird then owned "over 2,000 horses, besides many cattle" and maintained a farm outside Fort Nez Percés.

 Despite fears by Sacramento settlers of an invasion force of a thousand Walla Wallas in early 1846, Yellow Bird returned with only 40 warriors and declared peaceable intentions.
 While discussing with Joseph Warren Revere, who was engaged commanding volunteers at New Helvetia, Yellow Bird stated: